Treating shoulder pain

-Options such as heat or ice packs and painkillers may help reduce pain and treat minor injuries at home.
+Some treatment options, such as heat or ice packs and painkillers, may help to reduce pain and treat minor injuries at home.

-You should see your GP if your pain is the result of an injury, it's particularly bad, or if there is no sign of the pain improving after a couple of weeks.
+You should see you GP if your pain is either the result of an injury, it's particularly bad, or there is no sign of improvement after a couple of weeks.

-Your GP may refer you to an orthopaedic surgeon (a specialist in conditions that affect the bones and muscles) or rheumatologist (a specialist in conditions that affect the muscles and joints) if you have:
+Your GP may refer you for specialist treatment with an orthopaedic surgeon (a specialist in conditions that affect the bones and muscles) or a rheumatologist (a specialist in conditions that affect the muscles and joints) if you have: